About the kContact Project

-The study will be conducted between 2014 and 2016, in two phases.
-Phase 1, currently being undertaken, involves reviewing the literature and consulting with key stakeholders and experts to develop evidence-based guidelines and an enhanced model of contact between children in out-of-home care and their birth parents.
-The project team will work with services in the ACT and Victoria to develop the detailed methodology for Phase 2, commencing in 2015, which will test the contact model.
+The study will be conducted between 2014 and 2018, in two phases.
+Phase 1 reviewed the literature and consulted with key stakeholders and experts to develop evidence-based guidelines and an enhanced model of contact between children in out-of-home care and their birth parents.
+The project team worked with services in the ACT and Victoria to develop the detailed methodology for Phase 2, which commenced in 2015, to test the contact model.

 Click here to view the project team members.